RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        When doing any physical activity, there is always a chance to that you might get injured.
+        When doing any physical activity, there is always a chance that you might get injured.
 At our gym, we make your safety our top priority, because we want you to keep training and getting better.
       </div>
     </div>
   </div>